 There are lots of medical conditions which qualify you for VAT exemption on your Lifeline alarm.
-In our latest guide to one of these conditions, we’re taking an in-depth look at Deep Vein Thrombosis.
+In this guide, we’re taking an in-depth look at Deep Vein Thrombosis.

 What is Deep Vein Thrombosis?

 Deep Vein Thrombosis (or DVT) is a condition where a blood clot forms in one of your deep veins, commonly in your leg.
 Sometimes, this blood clot can break away from the vein and travel through the body to the lungs, causing a pulmonary embolism (PE).
 This is a serious medical emergency, which doctors estimate causes thousands of deaths each year in Ireland.

 Causes of Deep Vein Thrombosis

 Anybody can develop Deep Vein Thrombosis, regardless of age, sex, or fitness.
 However, it is more common in people over the age of 40.
 Other factors which increase your risk of DVT include:

 - Inactivity for long periods – especially after surgery or during a long journey